 So, let’s chat Pinterest.
 If you’re new to Pinterest then check out my beginners guide

 which I posted earlier in the year.
 I want to build on that one now, as I was very excited last week when I saw on Pinterest the little Ads button.
 I’ve actually never advertised on a social media before but I’ve heard good things about promoted pins which have been available in the US for awhile.
+Of course, I, along with many others have tried many different types of advertising and marketing efforts in order to gain more traffic or popularity, I know a friend of mine that even started to use a text message marketing platform

-You see, I was advertising on other blogs for awhile but although it definitely helps, I wanted to try something a little different.
+You see, I was advertising on other blogs for a while but although it definitely helps, I wanted to try something a little different.
 And Pinterest is really one of those sites which if something is picked up, can drive a huge amount of traffic.

 Pinterest is the perfect example of the network effect in that it’s those initial repins which really matter – when you pin something it will only be shown to some of your followers, or the group boards followers.
 Only when it starts to get repins will it then be shown to a wider and wider group of people.
 I’ve found on pins that have done well, the pin really needs to get over a threshold of maybe about 20 repins will then grow more and more.
 Therefore, if there is something easy to get over that initial hump then that is ideal!